MiroiuGabriel/practica2023/README.md

 ## Admin privileges

-If you want to have admin privileges log in with the following account:
+If you want to have admin privileges sign in with the following account:

 Email: admin@gmail.com <br>
 Password: admin